Written by Emma Marshall

 However you decide to reach Seaton, it’s definitely worth visiting.
-The beach is longer and more sweeping than in Lyme, which in my experience makes it a bit less crowded in the summer.
+The beach is longer and more sweeping than the Lyme Regis beach, which in my experience makes it a bit less crowded in the summer.
 There is a wide promenade that you can walk along.

 You can also go for a ride on the Seaton to Colyton tram during your day out here.
 See below for more information.

-You should definitely wander up onto the cliffs for the amazing views.
+You can wander up onto the cliffs for the amazing views.
 And the Anchor pub has an excellent beer garden where you can grab a bite to eat whilst admiring the sea views.

 If you fancy it and can afford it, you can book a lesson to drive the train.
-The cost is £210 and for this you get to bring along two passengers.
-As part of the price, you are provided with all-day refreshments.
+The cost allows you to bring along two passengers.
+As part of the price, you are also provided with all-day refreshments.
 If you’re a train buff, you’ll love it.

 If you want to ride on a very special form of transport along a scenic route, then there’s the Seaton Tramway.
 Vintage trams travel along a narrow-gauge line beside the River Axe estuary, taking around half an hour each way.

 This trip was another firm favourite in my childhood.
-The trams have open tops which really adds to the experience and is real bonus for marvelling at the scenery in the summer months.
+The trams have open tops in the summer which really adds to the experience and is real bonus for marvelling at the scenery in the summer months.